petrov8/Django_Academy/README.md

 Features:

-    - Deployed at http://django-academy.tk with Docker and Amazon EC2.
+    - Deployed at http://django-academy.tk via Docker and Amazon EC2.
-    - Seach Bar - users can search for available courses by name.
+    - Seach Bar - users can search for courses by name.
     - Student have to pay before signing-up for a course (to be extended with PayPal or Wise Sandbox API).
+    - Extended Django User model -> Basic User + User Profile + Lecturer's Profile (if applicable).
+        - User Profile & Lectuter's profile automatically set-up via "Signals".
+    - 'Complete Profile' reminders.
     - Django Admin:
+        - Automated group permissionls set-up.
         - Admins can see total number of courses, students and average course price per lecturer.
         - Admins can see total number of courses a student has signed-up for an average amount spent.
         - Other small improvements.